Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 Conductor of the premiere performance of Suite sans esprit de suite: Paul Paray, who led more world premieres of Florent Schmitt’s orchestral works than any other conductor.

-The suite was fortunate to have its premiere entrusted to the capable hands of Paul Paray (1886-1979), the celebrated French director who premiered more of Florent Schmitt’s orchestral works than any other conductor.
-Thereafter, the suite was performed at the Baden-Baden Festival of Music in summer 1939.
+Internationally, the Suite sans esprit de suite was performed at the Baden-Baden Festival of Contemporary Music in the summer of 1939.
 The four-day festival, directed by Gotthelf Lessing, presented new works by three French composers: Jean Rivier’s String Trio and Jean Clergue’s Ballade for Violin and Orchestra in addition to Florent Schmitt’s suite.

 Musical America correspondent Geraldine DeCourcy was present at the Baden-Baden Festival and reviewed Schmitt’s composition as follows: